jacob-majesty/system-design-blueprint/AI-PROMPTS.md

 | **Creating a Class/Module** | 1.
 Constructor/initialization.
 2. Main methods with clear docstrings.
 3. Necessary private helper methods.
 4. Proper encapsulation and adherence to OOP principles. |
 | **Optimizing Existing Code** | Suggest optimizations.
 For each suggestion, explain the expected improvement and any trade-offs. |
 | **Writing Unit Tests** | Include tests for: 1.
 Normal expected inputs.
 2. Edge cases.
 3. Invalid inputs.
 Use `[preferred testing framework]` syntax. |

+### Details:
+### For implementing a specific algorithm

+* **Prompt Template:**
+    ```markdown
+    Implement a [name of algorithm] in [programming language].
+    Please include:
+    1. The main function with clear parameter and return types
+    2. Helper functions if necessary
+    3. Time and space complexity analysis
+    4. Example usage
+    ```

+### For creating a class or module

+* **Prompt Template:**
+    ```markdown
+    Create a [class/module] for [specific functionality] in [programming language].
+    Include:
+    1. Constructor/initialization
+    2. Main methods with clear docstrings
+    3. Any necessary private helper methods
+    4. Proper encapsulation and adherence to OOP principles
+    ```

+---

+## Advanced Prompting Strategies

+### Q&A Strategy

+* **Goal:** This exchange helps the AI understand exactly what you need before providing code or architecture recommendations, resulting in a more useful solution.
+* **Example:**
+    ```markdown
+    “I need to build a user authentication system for my web application.
+Before providing a solution, please ask me relevant questions about my specific requirements and constraints so you can give me the most appropriate implementation advice.”
+    ```

+### Pros and Cons Strategy

+* **Goal:** This structured comparison helps you weigh important factors for your specific use case rather than getting a generic recommendation.
+* **Example:**
+    ```markdown
+    “I’m developing a product catalog application that needs to store product information, images, and customer reviews.
+Please analyze the pros and cons of using MongoDB, PostgreSQL, and Firebase for this application.
+Consider factors like scalability, query capabilities, ease of development, and maintenance requirements.”
+    ```

+### Stepwise Chain of Thought Strategy

+* **Goal:** Maintain control and can guide the refactoring process at each stage.
+* **Example (Step 1 - Initial Prompt):**
+    ```markdown
+    Step 1: “Help me refactor the code in service.js.
+Go one step at a time.
+Do not move to the next step until I give the keyword ‘next’.”
+    ```
+* **Example (Step 2 - AI Response/User Action):**
+    ```markdown
+    Step 2: Separate concerns into logical modules.
+Let’s start by grouping related functions.
+I recommend splitting this file into three separate modules:
+    userService.js — For user-related operations
+    productService.js — For product-related operations
+    utilService.js — For shared utility functions
+    ```

+### Role Prompt Strategy

+* **Goal:** By specifying the role, you get feedback that prioritizes professional considerations that might be overlooked by a more general code review.
+* **Example:**
+    ```markdown
+    “Act as a senior security engineer with 10 years of experience in web application security.
+Review the following authentication code for my React application and identify any security vulnerabilities, potential edge cases, or implementation flaws.
+Be particularly attentive to common OWASP security risks.”
+    ```

+### Advanced Prompting: Combined Strategies

+* **[Role + Q&A Strategy]**
+    * **Example:**
+        ```markdown
+        “Act as a DevOps engineer with expertise in Kubernetes.
+I need help setting up a CI/CD pipeline for our microservices architecture.
+Before providing a solution, please ask me questions about our current infrastructure, team capabilities, and specific requirements to ensure your guidance is tailored to our situation.”
+        ```
+* **[Stepwise + Pros and Cons Strategy]**
+    * **Example:**
+        ```markdown
+        “I need to migrate our application from a monolithic architecture to microservices.
+Let’s approach this one step at a time, and for each step, I’d like you to present multiple approaches with their pros and cons.
+First, help me identify which components should be separated into microservices.
+Don’t proceed to the next step until I type ‘next’.”
+        ```
+* **[Role + Stepwise Strategy]**
+    * **Example:**
+        ```markdown
+        “Act as a senior database architect.
+I need to optimize our PostgreSQL database that’s experiencing performance issues with our e-commerce application.
+Walk me through the optimization process step by step, explaining your reasoning at each stage.
+Wait for my confirmation before moving to the next step.”
+        ```
+* **[Q&A + Pros and Cons + Stepwise Strategy]**
+    * **Example:**
+        ```markdown
+        “I’m designing a real-time data processing system for IoT devices.
+First, please ask me clarifying questions about our requirements and constraints.
+Then, present the pros and cons of different architectural approaches (Kafka vs. RabbitMQ, serverless vs. container-based, etc.).
+Finally, once we’ve settled on an approach, guide me through the implementation step by step, waiting for my confirmation at each stage.”
+        ```
+---

 ### 3.2.
 Database Design & Optimization